jmankoff/interaction/assignments/doodle.md

 ## Learning Goals

-- Use abstracted methods to draw onto the screen.
+* Use abstracted methods to draw onto the screen.
-- Create animations in Android Studio.
+* Create animations in Android Studio.
-- Begin considering how to style your Android apps.
+* Begin considering how to style your Android apps.

 # Part 1
-***

-Tasks:
+**Tasks**:

-- Download and install Android development environment
+* Download and install Android development environment
-- Open our skeleton code in Android Studio
+* Open our skeleton code in Android Studio
-- Implement three methods: `addImage`, `addText`, `addLine`
+* Implement three methods: `addImage`, `addText`, `addLine`
-- Call the methods you implemented and compare your app screen with our screenshot
+* Call the methods you implemented and compare your app screen with our screenshot
-- Animate `UW` so it slides from left to right when the app opens.
+* Animate `UW` so it slides from left to right when the app opens.

 This task involves implementing three methods in `Part1.java`.
 Each method is named here but detailed doc comments can be found in `Part1`'s superclass, `Doodler`, which also defines some nice helper methods.
 It also defines the `onCreate` behavior of the Activity which calls the method `Doodler#doodle(FrameLayout)`.